Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

 = Prompt Structure Optimization

+Building upon our data augmentation efforts, we investigate how to optimally present training data to language models through systematic prompt design and tokenization analysis.

 == Prompt Engineering Context and Challenges

 The optimization of prompt structures for abstract reasoning tasks necessitates addressing multiple interdependent variables that significantly impact model performance.
 Our systematic analysis of current literature on few-shot prompting revealed factors affecting reasoning capabilities within the Abstract Reasoning Corpus (ARC) task domain.